 If this all sounds a bit fiddly it will be worse if you don’t have a raised platform to make weight adjustments.

-The weight range of the Bowflex 560 is between 5–60 pounds.
-It can do 2.5-pound increments up to 25 pounds and then its increment changes to 5 pounds.
+The weight plates of the Bowflex Selecttech 560 is between 5–60 pounds.
+When you want more weight it comes in 2.5 lb increments up to 25 lbs and then its increment changes to 5 lbs.

-The Powerblock offers three different series: The Pro Series, the Elite Series, and the Sport Series.
-The weight range of the Pro Series is between 4–32 pounds.
-The weight range of the Elite series is between 5–50 pounds, and finally, the weight range of the Sport Series is between 3–24 pounds.
-Of course, all Powerblocks have increments of 2.5 and 5 pounds.
+The range of the Elite series is between 5–50 pounds, and finally, the weight range of the Sport Series is between 3–24 pounds.
+Of course, all Powerblocks have weight increments of 2.5 and 5 pounds.

-Additionally, the Powerblocks can be expanded by purchasing expansion kits.
+Additionally, the Powerblock adjustable dumbbells can be expanded by purchasing expansion kits.
 These expansion kits will increase the weight of your set up to a maximum of 90 pounds.

 Durability and Style

 Both boast very stylish finishes.
 They both look like premium fitness products.

 The Powerblock dumbbells are made of high-quality steel in squared shapes.
 It’s also extremely stable and durable.

 The Bowflex dumbbell is reminiscent of the traditional dumbbells that we see in many gyms.
 They consist of rounded metal weights that have a flattened base.
 They also come with a stylish case.